johnsonandjohnson/open_nipals/README.md

 # NIPALS PCA and PLS package
 This package implements the nonlinear iterative partial least squares (NIPALS) algorithm for principal component analysis (PCA) and partial least squares (PLS) regression.
-The perspective is to publish this joint package open source.

 ## Nipals PCA
 Implements the NIPALS algorithm for principal components analysis in python.